 • Academic year

-4. Requirements for the execution of an explanatory note
+4. Requirements for the preparation of an explanatory note

 The explanatory note must indicate:

-• Document(s) on the basis of which the thematic calendar planning was compiled (basic curriculum, Federal State Standard, Model Program, author's program recommended by the Ministry of Defense of the Russian Federation)
+• Document(s) on the basis of which calendar thematic planning was compiled (basic curriculum, Federal State Standard, Sample program, original program recommended by the RF Ministry of Defense)

-• Teacher's teaching materials (methodological guide, textbook, workbooks, etc.)
+• Teaching materials for teachers (methodological manual, textbook, workbooks, etc.)

 • Class

-• The number of hours per week according to the school curriculum: federal, regional, school component.
-The number of hours is a reserve.
+• Number of hours per week according to the school curriculum: federal, regional, school component.
+The number of hours is reserve.
 Total amount.

 What else to read